 Joan Crawford Inspired Look

-Last updated on March 17th, 2024 at 10:50 am
+Last updated on May 19th, 2024 at 11:38 am

 Joan Crawford-inspired look!

-The queen of the silver screen once famously said;
+The queen of the silver screen once famously said

 I never go outside unless I look like Joan Crawford the movie star.
 If you want to see the girl next door, go next door.